MumenJarrah/CloudLabs/lab1_guide.md

 All the commands will be run using the command line interface (CLI).
 The CLI is a powerful tool for running applications, inspecting the system status, and configuring a machine.

+## Lab Instrcutions

+### Starting a shell program

 1. Open a terminal application.
-Click on the terminal application on the desktop.
+Double click on the terminal application on the desktop.

 ![Terminal Application](fig1.png)